ScaledgeTechnology/ScaledgeWhisper/README.md

 ### Running Tests

-EdgeWhisper comes with a suite of unit tests to verify its functionality.
+ScaledgeWhisper comes with a suite of unit tests to verify its functionality.
 You can run the tests using `pytest`:

 ```bash
 pytest tests/